NexxusDrako/leagion-scorinator/README.txt

 2. Unzip leagionwindows.zip or clone git repository.
 3. Open a terminal (Mac/Linux) or cmd.exe (Windows).
 4. Navigate (cd) to the Leagion folder.
-5. Run the command "java leagion".
+5. Run the command "javac leagion.java" then the command "java leagion".
 6. Follow the Prompts

 File Input